Today, I’ll fly back to New York City for my mother’s Memorial, and in a tight 4-day span I’ll visit the edifice of my High School of Performing Arts,

 I think she narrated Copeland’s “A Lincoln Portrait” which tied into my recollection of Leonard Bernstein’s “Young People’s Concerts,” one of which I attended in Carnegie that made an indelible impression.
 Actually it was a rehearsal along with one conducted by Stokowski and the American Symphony.
 Those were the days.

 I’ll be lucky to make three nostalgic visits if weather permits.
-In autumn New York City is very lovely, but you can feel the winds of winter approaching.
+In Spring New York City is very lovely, but you can feel the winds gusting up now and then.
 It gets people going.
-I notice the pace of steps in the Big Apple is brisk compared to what I observe here in Fresno.
-But the same quick-stepped East coast meter is mirrored in the Bay area.
+I notice the pace of steps in the Big Apple is brisk.
+The same quickness of meter is mirrored here in the Bay area.
 Watch out, or you’ll get mowed down at the Bart station.

-Robert Levine, one of my relatives, wrote a book about this very geography of time, and allowed me a quote about “tempo rubato” as part of the volume’s introduction.
+Robert Levine, one of my relatives, wrote a book about this very geography of time, and included my quote about “tempo rubato” as part of the volume’s introduction.
 He traveled the world counting footsteps and came to conclusions about cultural differences in time perceptions.
 Very fascinating.

 I don’t think I’ll have time to mark my own walking rhythm or that of others in the Big Apple.
 I’ll be lucky if the trains run on time so I can take my journey down memory lane without too much inconvenience.
 Wish me luck.